About the Library

 Triton School Corporation may be served in the way most beneficial to its needs.
 This service will be determined by the school administrator(s) and the Library Director.
 Organized groups may borrow materials in the same way as individuals at the Library Director’s discretion.

-The Library Board and management have the right to set and enforce rules and regulations concerning the use of the Bourbon Public Library Internet, computers, system, and to revise this policy in response to changes in, or concerns about, the library’s computing environment.
+The Library Board and management have the right to set, change, and enforce rules and regulations concerning the use of the Bourbon Public Library Internet, computers, and systems.

 USER AGREEMENT - ALL users agree to the following:

-- Not to upload, transmit and/or distribute personal, pornographic, obscene, or sexually explicit materials.
+- Not to upload, transmit and/or distribute personal, pornographic, obscene, or sexually explicit materials [and/or language].